Resilience Scorecard

 | initial fleet size | Total agents at simulation start |

-[!TIP] Animation concept: A fleet health bar showing alive agents (grey) and tasked agents (green) as a fraction of the original fleet.
-Faults chip away at the bar: dead agents turn red, stalled agents turn amber.
+[!TIP] Animation concept: A fleet health bar showing alive agents (green) versus dead agents (red) as a fraction of the original fleet.
+Faults chip away at the bar as agents die.
+SR = the green fraction.

 4. Critical Time (CT)